 How do I know what size to use?

 Simply order the size that you are using now with your throwaway filter.
 If you are not buying a throwaway filter now, measure from inside lip to inside lip both horizontally and vertically of your return opening and choose from our 40 standard sizes.
-Custom sizes are available.
 All standard sizes are undersized 3/8″.
-Custom sizes are available undersized 1/8″.
+Custom exact sizes are available.
+If your existing custom size filter fits the return opening well then measure from edge of frame to edge of frame.
 Exact sizes are manufactured to within 1/16″

 Will the filter cause damage to my existing unit?